Table of Contents

 Now, copy the API token to the clipboard, which is specially generated for you, and paste it into the pop-up box opened by Zapier.
 Then click the ‘Yes, continue’ button.

 Zapier will save the API Token you entered and return you to the setup screen.
 Now you can see the e-mail address you defined in the “Outscraper account: (required)” field.

 In the next step, Zapier will want to run a trigger test.
 In the next step, Zapier will want to run a trigger test.
 It will check the existence of a recent task and see if it matches the account connected.

 Press the test trigger button and wait for the test result.

-The task is successfully founded on the account and you are ready to continue.
+The task has been successfully founded on the account, and you are ready to continue.

 Action: Requests Archive in Outscraper